mads-swaps/mads-swaps.github.io/index.md

 # Feature Engineering

-To expand on the data provided by Binanace, additional features allows models to use a single candlestick's record to have access to context necessary for models to learn.
+To expand on the data provided by Binance, additional features allow models to use a single candlestick's record to have access to the context necessary for models to learn.

 ## Lookbacks